(Updated 1/19/2026)

 Another writer chimed in a while ago by saying, “Of making many books there is no end” (Ecclesiastes 12:12).
 And if we read the statistics, he wasn’t kidding: 300,000+ books are published in the United States alone each year.

 Yet there is an allure to the stories of great novelists and a fascination with the brilliance of deep thinkers.
-It is what drew me to the book industry in the first place, having been a lifelong reader and a burgeoning collector of my own library.
+It is what drew me to the book industry in the first place, having been a lifelong reader and an insatiable collector of a burgeoning library.
 (My wife and I own somewhere close to 10,000 books.)

-Meanwhile, I am still searching for the next great story, the next great concept, the next great writer.
+Meanwhile, I am still searching for the next great story, the next great concept, and the next great writer.
 So, to answer the question “What are you looking for?”
 I will attempt to clarify a few things.

 Our Door Is Always Open